Mishcon de Reya page structure

 Guide

-As of 21 September 2022, for transfers subject to the UK GDPR, no new contracts can be signed using the old SCCs.
-Any existing contracts using the old SCCs will only be valid until 21 March 2024, so now is the time to start considering making the switch.
+For transfers subject to the GDPR, any existing contracts using the old SCCs must now include the New SCCs.
+For transfers subject to the UK GDPR, no new contracts can be signed using the old SCCs.
+Any existing contracts using the old SCCs will not be considered as a valid transferring mechanism after 21 March 2024.

 Why the change?

-The rules have changed because the previous SCCs were outdated, didn’t cater for modern data transfers and didn’t include the mandatory processing wording required by the GDPR.
+The rules were changed because the previous SCCs were outdated, didn’t cater for modern data transfers and didn’t include the mandatory processing wording required by the GDPR.
 Additionally, the UK has taken its own approach to data protection requirements since Brexit.
 The updated SCCs are in a modular format and whilst they provide more comprehensive protection for personal data transfers outside of the EU and UK, they are inevitably more complicated.

-How we’re helping
+How we are helping

 Extra support